2006 New Hampshire Wildcats football team

 The 2006 New Hampshire Wildcats football team represented the University of New Hampshire in the 2006 NCAA Division I FCS football season.
 The Wildcats were led by eight-year head coach Sean McDonnell and played their home games at Cowell Stadium in Durham, New Hampshire.
 They were a member of the Atlantic 10 Conference (A-10) and moved to the Colonial Athletic Association (CAA) following the conclusion of the season.
-They finished the season 9–4 overalla nd 5–3 in A–10 play.
+They finished the season 9–4 overall and 5–3 in A–10 play.
 They received an at-large bid into the FCS playoffs where they lost in the quarterfinals to UMass.